-Every floral arrangement could benefit from a variation of white flowers!
+Every floral arrangement could benefit from a variety of white flowers!
 Known for representing purity, white flowers are a neutral tone that accents any color.
 They can be used to round out other brighter, more eccentric florals in a bouquet, adding texture and depth.
 Another beautiful option is to let them stand strong on their own as a centerpiece.
 No matter their purpose, you’ll be sure to find the perfect bloom for your occasion with our list of 40 types of white flowers!

 White Flowers for Fall